xcp-ng/xcp-ng-org/docs/install.md

 └── install.img
 ```

-3. Boot the target machine.
+2. Boot the target machine.
-4. Press Ctrl-B to catch the iPXE menu.
+3. Press Ctrl-B to catch the iPXE menu.
 Use the chainload command to load grub.

 ```
 chain http://SERVER_IP/EFI/xenserver/grubx64.efi
 ```

 :::tip
-Sometimes grub takes a very long time to load after displaying "Welcome to
-Grub".
-This can be fixed by compiling a new version of Grub wit
+Sometimes grub takes a very long time to load after displaying "Welcome to Grub".
+This can be fixed by compiling a new version of Grub with `grub-mkstandalone`.
-`grub-mkstandalone`.
 :::

-5. Once the grub prompt loads, set the root to http and load the config file.
+4. Once the grub prompt loads, set the root to http and load the config file.

 ```
 # Replace with your server's ip